 - New York

 Is WE Family Offices right for you?

 WE Family Offices is focused on serving wealthy individuals and families.
-Families with a presence outside the United States may find the firm’s resources and knowledge around serving international clients particularly attractive.
 Families looking to be involved in their wealth management may like that the firm leaves control of the accounts to the clients through non-discretionary relationships.
+Families with a presence outside the United States may also find the firm’s resources and knowledge around serving international clients attractive.

-Investors who don’t have a high net worth, however, as well as those who want to meet in-person with their advisor but are located outside of Miami and New York, may consider looking elsewhere.
-Many different types of investment advisors exist, and it is the client’s job to find possibilities appropriate for their unique needs.
+Investors who don’t have a significantly high net worth, however, as well as those who want to meet in-person with their advisor but are located outside of Miami and New York, may consider looking elsewhere.
+Be sure to research multiple firms to ensure you find the right advisor for you.

 The “Find a Financial Advisor” links contained in this article will direct you to webpages devoted to MagnifyMoney Advisor (“MMA”).
 After completing a brief questionnaire, you will be matched with certain financial advisers who participate in MMA’s referral program, which may or may not include the investment advisers discussed.